caguirre1378/Data-Analyst-Portfolio/README.md

 This project was developed for educational purposes through the Google Data Analytics Professional Certificate.
 All data used is publicly available and anonymized, provided by Motivate International Inc. under open license terms.

-**Contribution and Licensing:**

-This project was created for educational use as part of the Google Data Analytics Certificate.
-Data was sourced publicly from Fitbit (via Kaggle) and anonymized under a CC0 public domain license.